 When you reach age 65, you may have the chance to enroll in TRS-Care and add your eligible dependents.
-You'll also become eligible for Medicare, which works with the TRS-Care Medicare Advantage® plan and TRS-Care Medicare Rx® plan.
-Just submit an TRS-Care Age 65 Enrollment Opportunity Application (TRS 7000E).
+You'll also become eligible for Medicare, which works with the TRS-Care Medicare Advantage® and TRS-Care Medicare Rx® plans.
+Just submit a TRS-Care Age 65 Enrollment Opportunity Application.
 TRS will enroll you when they confirm your eligibility for TRS-Care and the plan(s) available to you.